Cheapest Car Insurance for Students on a Budget 2024

 Cheapest Car Insurance for College Students

-Shopping for cheap car insurance for students requires some research because the average cost of car insurance varies by driver profile, and no two car insurance companies offer the same rates.
+Shopping for cheap car insurance for college students requires some research, as the average cost of car insurance varies by driver profile, and no two car insurance companies offer the same rates.
 Overall, the cheapest car insurance company on average for college students varies depending on age and driver profile.

-Students tend to pay high rates for policies because they are young, and insurance companies consider young drivers to be higher risk because of their higher probability of accidents and moving violations.
+Comparing rates from different providers is particularly important when shopping for car insurance for young people.
+Students tend to pay high rates for policies because insurance companies consider young drivers higher risk because of their higher probability of accidents and moving violations.
 Below, we’ve broken down the cheapest car insurance companies by all college ages.

 Cheapest Car Insurance for 18-Year-Old College Students

 When a student leaves their parent’s home to attend college with a car and does not change their permanent address to a school area residence, they often can remain on the family policy.
-Your insurance company, state laws and other factors can influence whether this is allowed, so it is always best to check with your insurer before you head off to college.
+Your insurance company, state laws and other factors can influence whether this is allowed, so it is always best to check with your insurer before heading to college.

 State Farm$2,966$2,716$250